We work on self-esteem by providing a relaxing, supportive environment with knowledgeable, friendly staff who follow a “can-do” philosophy!

 Morgan was born and raised in Calgary and grew up participating in many competitive sports such as badminton, soccer, running, volleyball and golf.
 She obtained her Bachelor of Science in Kinesiology from the University of Alberta and then her Master of Physiotherapy from the University of Sydney in Australia.
 Since graduating, Morgan has worked as a physiotherapist in private practice settings in the area of orthopaedics and sports medicine.
 She joined the CYP team in the summer of 2012.
 Morgan enjoys working with children and adults of all ages with a variety of orthopaedic and neurological conditions.
 She has also gone on to complete training in dry needling and medical acupuncture as well as obtaining her Certified Strength and Conditioning Specialist designation (CSCS) through the National Strength and Conditioning Association and Titleist Performance Institute (TPI) Medical Certification.
 In her spare time, Morgan enjoys spending time with her husband and two young children as well as running, golfing, skiing and keeping up her fitness.
 Morgan continues to strive to help patients of all ages reach their fitness and injury prevention objectives by looking at the whole body and taking a hands-on approach to her treatments.

 Megan joined the CYP team in 2016.
 After graduating from the University of Sydney in Australia in 2013, Megan has worked in both an adult and paediatric private practice and acute hospital settings.
-Megan has gone on to complete her certification in Selective Functional Movement Assessment (SFMA), lower level dry needling, orthodiv level 1 training and McKenzie Part A. When she is not at work, she can be found in the mountains exploring, and planning her next travel adventure.
+Megan has gone on to complete her certification in Selective Functional Movement Assessment (SFMA), her certification in dry needling, her Orthodiv level 1 training and completed her McKenzie Part A training.
+When she is not at work, she can be found in the mountains exploring, and planning her next travel adventure.

 Calgary Youth Physiotherapy welcomed Debi to the team in November 2015 as the north clinic Office Administrator.
 After a career in advertising, Debi was looking for a change and CYP was the perfect fit.